vvfesik/vgs-satellite/README.md

     - `PROXY_PORT` - port to run mitmproxy on
     - `WEB_PORT` - port to run mitmproxy web UI on
     - `SATELLITE_PORT` - port to run vgs-satellite web UI on
-    - `MITM_DIR` - directory that would be mapped inside container to store mitmproxy intercepted requests (default)
+    - `MITM_DIR` - directory that would be mapped inside containers to store mitmproxy intercepted requests
+    - `MITM_ARGS` - additional mitmproxy args (e.g. - "--mode reverse:http://localhost:8080/", empty by default)

 1. Run project